dloss/klp/README.md

 ```

 Use `--levelmap`/`-M` to print only the first character of the log level of each event.
-The timestamp is for the first event
+The timestamp is for the first event shown in that line:

 ```bash
 $ klp -M mylog.logfmt